Torq HyperAgents™: The Next Evolution of Agentic SecOps

 Multi-Stage Reasoning

-HyperAgents break down their mission into deliberate steps.
+HyperAgents breaks down the mission into deliberate steps.
 Analyzing signals, weighing options, and determining the best next move at each stage.
-They use short-term memory to retain context and learn from prior actions, ensuring every decision builds on the last and drives consistent, goal-oriented outcomes.
+It uses short-term memory to retain context and learn from prior actions, ensuring every decision builds on the last and drives consistent, goal-oriented outcomes.

 Total Customizability and Bring Your Own AI Models